uhho/onigiri/README.md

 With Onigiri you can:

-- save any kind of data directly on user browser
+- create and manage database directly on user browser
+- create, update, delete and search records in database
-- keep data for looong time (WebStorage is not cleaned after user closes browser)
+- keep data for a looong time (WebStorage is not cleaned after user closes browser)
 - exchange information between browser tabs
 - and many, many more...

 Onigiri is a lightweight library : 1,2KB.

+Onigiri is extending basic API of WebStorage giving you more natural approach to managing database on user side.
 Learn more about WebStorage at <http://en.wikipedia.org/wiki/Web_storage/>.

 ## Instalation ##